2011 Springfield tornado: Metro Center

 After crossing the Connecticut River and the Memorial Bridge, the tornado moved into Metro Center, the most urban neighborhood in Springfield.
 The tornado caused extensive damage to Springfield's Connecticut River Walk Park, destroying much of the park's formerly lush tree canopy and large sections of its wrought-iron fences.
-Some 200-year-old Heritage Trees in Court Square were uprooted and scattered throughout the area.
+Some 200-year-old heritage trees in Court Square were uprooted and scattered throughout the area.
 Damage to buildings in Metro Center was relatively minor, especially compared to the neighboring South End.
 A Hampden County assistant district attorney was seriously injured when she was struck by flying debris while she walked from the Hampden District Attorney office to her car.
 Multiple people narrowly avoided injury as the tornado sent broken glass flying from windows at the Hampden District Attorney office.

 South End

-Several commercial brick buildings in Springfield's historic South End sustained extensive damage – large portions of their roofs were torn off and numerous, ornate brick facades were completely destroyed.
+Several commercial brick buildings in Springfield's South End sustained extensive damage – large portions of their roofs were torn off and numerous ornate brick facades were completely destroyed.
 At the intersection of Main Street and Union Street, the mixed use Mills-Hale-Owen blocks were extensively damaged, with the top floor of one of the buildings partially collapsing.
 The multistory buildings were demolished one day after the tornado struck.
-A daycare on Main Street was directly in the tornado's path; none of the children were injured but one employee was minorly injured.
+A daycare on Main Street was directly in the tornado's path; none of the children were injured but one employee suffered minor injuries.
 The South End Community Center (located in the Howard Street Armory) sustained extensive damage; a large section of the roof was torn off by the tornado.
 Thirty-five children were taking shelter inside the community center when the tornado struck, although there were no injuries among the children.
-Severe structural damage to apartments and townhouses took place near famous Mulberry Street.
+Severe structural damage to apartments and townhouses took place near Mulberry Street.
 Union Car Wash on Union Street was directly hit by the tornado; windows were broken and three garage bay doors were removed by the tornado.
 Dozens of cars in the parking lot were badly damaged by flying debris.
 In Auburn, roughly 39 mi from Springfield, an advertising sign from the car wash was found.

 Six Corners

 Moving out of the South End, the tornado continued east into Six Corners, a residential urban neighborhood.
 Numerous houses and other structures in six corners suffered extensive damage as a result of the tornado.
 The Elias Brookings School, an elementary school in Six Corners, was severely damaged as a result of the tornado.
-The school was not demolished as a result of the damage; it sat derelict and vacant until a private developer eventually purchased it from the city in June 2018, with the intention of renovating the building and converting it into affordable housing.
+The school was not demolished as a result of the damage; it sat derelict and vacant until a private developer eventually purchased it from the city in June 2018, with the intention of renovating the building and converting it into affordable housing, which was completed in 2022.